 If you are considering an electric vehicle, one of the first things you will need to learn is about charging.
 Electric vehicles will charge differently and have different distances that they can travel based on the type of charging you use.

 The Three Types of Power For Electric Car Charging

 Standard charging is the term used for when you come home and plug your vehicle into a regular 120v outlet in your home.
-This is a very common way to charge a vehicle.
+This is a very common way to charge a vehicle and for charging electric cars.

 Standard charging is very slow because it is using the lowest volts possible to charge the vehicle.
 Depending on the age of your vehicle, a charge can take between 10 and 12 hours for a full battery charge.
 When you charge electric car with a low volt charge, you should be able to add about 5 miles per hour charged to your battery for about 60 miles for a 12-hour charge.